 - Aluminum has excellent acoustic properties, that’s why large horns over 4.0″ (101.6mm) in diameter or 11.0″ (279.4mm) in width are generally made from aluminum.

-- It is a low-cost material, readily available in a wide range of raw material sizes makes it the best choice for making prototype horns.
+- It is a low-cost material, readily available in a wide range of raw material sizes making it the best choice for making prototype horns.

 - Machined quickly and easily reducing delivery time and labor costs.
-Therefore, an obvious choice to make horns requiring complex machining.
+Therefore, an obvious choice to make horns requires complex machining.

 - Aluminum’s poor surface hardness and moderate fatigue strength can make it unsuitable for long-term, high-wear production applications.